by John Salt - Updated February 2025

 When you crash or have a blade strike; there is more impact force going back to the servo/s and it's much more likely you will strip out servo gears (yes, even if they are metal).
 When you have Bell Cranks, there are more "mechanical fuse" points that can absorb some of the impact energy from getting back into the servos.
 I go into more detail about this issue on my RC Servo page.

 The first four I have listed are the most common, the remaining five are seldom seen but they are out there.
-Almost all radios with helicopter software and/or flybarless systems will support the first 3 mainly used swashplate mixing types, and generally only higher end/advanced radios or flybarless systems will support the remaining 6.
+Almost all radios with helicopter software and/or flybarless systems will support the first 3 mainly used swashplate mixing types, and generally only higher end/advanced radios or flybarless systems will support the others.

 Basically a 90° Normal mix/swashplate type selection separates the 3 axis of CCPM swashplate movement to the 3 separate servos that control lift (collective pitch servo), aileron (cyclic roll servo), and elevator (cyclic pitch servo).

-90° Normal mixing in other words is what any normal RC radio will produce - a standard radio output with actually no channel mixing whatsoever.
+90° Normal mixing in other words is what any normal RC radio will produce - a standard radio output with no channel mixing whatsoever.

 The most commonly used electronic swash mixing type these days uses three servos that are equally placed at 120° intervals around the swashplate with the elevator input at the front or back of the swashplate, and the aileron & pitch inputs on the left and right sides.
 The pitch, aileron, and elevator channels are electronically mixed to create the proper CCPM interactions.